Now accepting enrollment into our medically supervised Weight Loss program. Schedule a free consultation today.

 Medical marijuana has more benefits than you might think, including emotional regulation, pain reduction, and digestive function.
-At InCare in Riverview and Winter Haven, Florida, Pramjeet Ahluwalia, MD, and Taha Dias, MD, can prescribe medical marijuana in cases where it may benefit your well-being, like for seizures or irritable bowel syndrome.
+At InCare in Riverview and Winter Haven, Florida, our providers can evaluate patients for medical marijuana treatment in cases where it may benefit certain conditions.
 To schedule your consultation, call InCare, or book a visit online today.

 Medical marijuana is a plant-based medicine that is growing in popularity as a treatment for numerous conditions and symptoms as its use becomes legal in more and more states.
 It comes from the two forms of the cannabis plant: Cannabis indica and Cannabis sativa.